DavydovDmitry/absa/README.md

 # ABSA
-This pipeline for aspect-based sentiment analysis of texts.
+This is pipeline for aspect-based sentiment analysis of texts.
 It's essential stages:

 ![](notebooks/images/pipeline.svg)

 # Setup